-Seaton Bay on Devon’s Jurassic Coast
+Seaton Bay Devon’s Jurassic Coast

-The landscape of East Devon and West Dorset is largely unspoilt creating coastal and inland Areas of Outstanding Natural Beauty.
-Seaton lies in one of these areas of outstanding natural beauty where the Axe valley meets the sea.
+The landscape of East Devon and West Dorset includes Areas of Outstanding Natural Beauty.
+Seaton, lies in one of these areas where the Axe valley meets the sea.

-Working off the beach are fisherman whose families have fished here for generations, their fishing boats are still launched from the beach to put out to sea and winched back on to the shore on their return.
+Working off the beach are fisherman whose families have fished here for generations.
+Their fishing boats are still launched from the beach to put out to sea and winched back on to the shore on their return.

 The Jurassic Coast.

-It displays a near continuous sequence of Triassic, Jurassic and Cretaceous rock features, together with outstanding geographical features such as landslides, a barrier beach and lagoon, cliffs and raised fossil beaches.
+It displays a near continuous sequence of Triassic, Jurassic and Cretaceous rock features.
+Geographical features such as landslides, a barrier beach, lagoon, cliffs and raised fossil beaches.

 From the Iron Age to the Middle Ages, Axmouth Harbour was the most important harbour in the West of England.
 The natural harbour of the River Axe estuary was at that time a much wider and deeper inlet.
 The mouth of the Axe being almost half a mile wide.

 Walking the South West Coastal Path.

-From Seaton walkers can go west towards the red Triassic cliffs of the coastline between Sidmouth and Exmouth or east into the dense woodland of the Undercliff National Nature Reserve and onto the fossil bearing cliffs of Lyme Regis and Charmouth.Local walking Guides
+From Seaton walkers can go west towards the red Triassic cliffs of the coastline between Sidmouth and Exmouth.
+To the east into the dense woodland of the Undercliff National Nature Reserve.
+And onto the fossil bearing cliffs of Lyme Regis and Charmouth.

 The Axe Valley and East Devon.

-The Axe Valley with its picturesque scenery, on the border of Devon and Dorset holds charming Devon villages and towns which are just a few miles from the coast.The Axe Valley and East Devon.
+The Axe Valley with its picturesque scenery.
+On the border of Devon and Dorset holds charming Devon villages and towns which are just a few miles from the coast.

 Google Map of Seaton